sergeichukd/cat-mood/README.md

 # cat-mood
-Cat mood editor: upload image of  your cat here and then say what mood of your cat you want to see (for example, "happy").
-So, you'll get back your happy cat image.
+Cat mood editor:
+1. Upload image of  your cat here
+1. Say what mood of your cat you want to see (for example, "happy").
+1. Get back your happy cat image.